Skip to content

 kubectl bind

-1. Wait for the binding to be established.
-Once the binding is active, you can create Certificate resources in your consumer cluster, and you will get Certificate objects synced from the provider cluster.
+Once the binding is active, you can create Certificate objects in your consumer cluster, and you will get Certificate objects synced from the provider cluster.

 kubectl bind